Key Dates for our Year 8 options programme

 Everyone has a range of courses to choose from for their KS4 Curriculum.
 For most students this will mean studying four further GCSE subjects, whilst for others the right decision might mean choosing BTECs as well as GCSEs.

-All students will select a Humanities, either Geography or History.
+All students will select a Humanities, either Geography, History or Religious Education.

 What support is available?

 We offer a parental information evening to all Y8 parents and carers.
-This year's will be held on TBC
+This year's will be held on Wednesday 6th May 2026

-All Year 8 students will be involved in our Year 8 Options Day on TBC.
+All Year 8 students will be involved in our Year 8 Options Day.
 The day will offer all students an opportunity to choose a range of subjects they'd like more information about before their final decision is made.
 They will have a choice of ten key stage 4 subjects which they are not currently studying in key stage 3.

 Tutors and the Year 8 leadership team - The team are there to support you with additional questions you may have.